 We sampled fuel prices across 10 major UK cities to understand where drivers are paying the least, and most, for fuel.

-Of the cities we sampled, drivers in Cardiff were least likely to feel the brunt of paying for premium petrol, with the average litre only costing 13p more than regular fuel.
-By contrast, the average driver in Manchester would pay almost an extra 19p per litre by choosing premium fuel - nearly £8 more for a full 40 litre fillup!
+Of the cities we sampled, drivers in Cardiff were least likely to feel the brunt of paying for premium petrol, with the average litre only costing 15p more than regular fuel.
+By contrast, the average driver in Leeds would pay about 25p per litre more by choosing premium fuel - over £7 more for a full 40 litre fill-up.

 |